Heart Disease and Alcohol

 Excessive drinking can also lead to high blood pressure, cardiomyopathy, heart arrhythmia and even death from alcohol poisoning.
 And it can interfere with the brain’s communication pathways, affecting the way the brain works.
 Plus, all the extra calories from drinking alcohol can lead to obesity and a higher risk of developing diabetes.

-The American Heart Association does not recommend drinking wine or any other form of alcohol to gain potential health benefits.
-Instead, take steps to lower cholesterol, control high blood pressure, manage weight, get enough physical activity, stay away from tobacco and follow a healthy diet.
-Consider participating in RWJBarnabas Wellness events designed to keep you healthy.
+The American Heart Association alcohol recommendations do not include drinking wine or any other form of alcohol to gain potential health benefits.
+Instead, take steps to lower cholesterol, control high blood pressure, manage weight, get enough physical activity, stay away from tobacco, and follow a healthy diet.
+Consider participating in RWJBarnabas Health wellness events designed to keep you healthy.

 How to Cut Down on Drinking